Browning X-Bolt with Nikon 4-16x BDC rifle Scope in Ground Blind

 After gutting the deer we took it up to Thomas Meat Processing in Keefeton about 10 miles up the road from my in-laws property and just south of Muskogee.
 Kris at Thomas Meat Processing was very kind in working with me and my requests with us being from out of state.
 Thank you Kris!

 Tuesday evening I was headed back out into the woods.
-This time I was accompanied by my 4 year old son Kaden or as we call him KB.
+This time I was accompanied by my 4-year-old son Kaden or as we call him KB.
 He was a hoot.
 Watch the attached video to see him in hunting action.
 We didn't see any deer that evening but I sure had a fun time with KB.

 Wednesday before light I was up in the same tree Dallen shot his buck from.
 I was in for a surprise this morning.
 As it was getting light two does came in and the one was almost entirely white.
 What a neat deer to watch.
 Lighting wasn't the greatest as there were heavy clouds with off and on sprinkles.
 I did my best to try and take some photos of the white doe.
 I had to put the camera in manual mode and adjust the shutter speed and ISO to be able to get any kind of photos.
-I was able to get a couple half decent photos and a little video with my HS10 camera as the does fed around a feeder and passed though headed to a thick bedding area.
+I was able to get a couple half decent photos and a little video with my HS10 camera as the does fed around a feeder and passed through headed to a thick bedding area.
 I also watched a spike travel past the stand heading around the edge of a creek.

-Wednesday evening I watched a small four point and a small doe.
-I was getting better with using the camera to get video and was able to get some pretty good video of the small four point.
+Wednesday evening I watched a small four-point and a small doe.
+I was getting better with using the camera to get video and was able to get some pretty good video of the small four-point.
 The HS10 camera does a pretty decent job with HD video considering it's a point and shoot camera.
 The trick is keeping the camera steady at high zoom levels while holding the camera by hand.

 Thanksgiving morning I was back in the stand before light.
 Right at shooting light it started to rain and rain it did for the next three hours as I sat in the tree.
 I watched yet another spike come through the creek bottom but that was all I saw in the rain.
 With the forecast for rain I was wearing XPO bibs and a XPO parka.
 They kept me warm and dry as I sat there in the rain that by the time I left had started freezing to the trees.